wessenstam/ts2019/files/files.rst

 Using NFS Exports
 +++++++++++++++++

-In this exercise you will...
+In this exercise you will create and test a NFSv4 export, used to support clustered applications, store application data such as logging, or storing other unstructured file data commonly accessed by Linux clients.

 Creating the Export
 ...................